Import VAT Reverse Charge Automatically Applicable Since January 2022 in France

 • If the company is non-EU, then will also need to appoint a customs broker with the AEO Status.

-Since 1 January 2022 it will not be necessary to make this specific request and / or meet the above requirements in order to apply import VAT reverse charge.
+Since 1 January 2022 it is not necessary to make this specific request and meet the above requirements in order to apply import VAT reverse charge.

 Do you need help?